Ingvion/reproccer-evolved/README.md

 # Important
 * Do not group ReProccer Evolved with other patchers.
 * Always run ReProccer Evolved last.
-* If result file's name is something other than ReProccer.esp, the MCM menu will report that patch is not installed; it's safe to ignore the report (will be fixed soon).

 # ReProccer Evolved and legacy rules/strings